RobArthan/pp/NOTES.md

 (You could also use `git clean -xf` to do the clean, but it is more aggressive in what it removes.
-In particular, the `clean` targets will not delete files with `.txt` or `.sh` extensions or unknown files with no extension, so you can safely use such file names for temporarty working data or scripts.)
+In particular, the `clean` targets will not delete files with `.txt` or `.sh` extensions or unknown files with no extension, so you can safely use such file names for temporary working data or scripts.)

 Run the test suite for the package by making the target test, e.g., in hol: